WilliamTjonndal/IT3212/assignment3/Group 25.md

 ## <a id="4-select-feactures"></a> 4.
 Select features and justify the methods used

-For feature selection, we decided to use our preprocessed dataset and remove one hot encoded columns with a low frequency of rows containing `true`.
+For feature selection, we decided to use our preprocessed dataset (before PCA) and remove one hot encoded columns with a low frequency of rows containing `true`.
 There are 2 reasons for this.
 The first is that it should prevent overfitting, as one hot encoded columns with very few rows containing `true` could all be of one target category in the training data, leading to the feature being incorrectly correlated with a certain category.
 Doing this should improve model performance as they won't be overfitting on the one hot encoded columns.

 Another reason to remove columns with a low frequency of `true` is that it will make the dataset less sparse by getting rid of the columns containing the least information.
 It will reduce the amount of columns in our dataset to something similar to our 95% threshold of explained variance in PCA.
 This will reduce training by removing a lot of our sparse columns.